-The pedagogical focus(es) of the case study and its/their rationale(s):
+The pedagogical focus(es) of Cycle 2 and its/their rationale(s):

 The Adult Nursing Practice 2 module is the first level 5 module of the second academic year.